js2264/tinyMapper/README.md

-J. Serizay, with contribution from H. Bordelet
-GPL-3.0

 # tinyMapper

 The goal of `tinyMapper.sh` is to provide a minimal -but working!- workflow to process ChIP-seq (with or without input/spikein), RNA-seq, MNase-seq and ATAC-seq data.
 Currently, this workflow only works for **paired-end** data.